Winching Logs onto Your Trailer: A Practical Guide

 Positioning the Trailer

 Park your trailer on level ground to avoid shifting or tipping.
+Park on stable, even terrain and use ramps or skidding plates for smoother log movement.
 Position it as close to the logs as possible to minimize the distance you need to winch.

 Setting Up the Winch

 Securely attach the winch to your trailer.
+Position a snatch block strategically to redirect the pulling force and reduce strain on the winch.
 Ensure the winch line is straight and free from obstructions.
 A solid setup is vital for a smooth operation.

 Creating a Stable Loading Area